drobie22/RSS-Reborn-Installer/README.md

 ## Future Updates

 - Support for downloading deferred rendering, user-downloaded and automated installation.
 - Support for retrieving files from other releases, not just the latest.
+- Installer can automatically back up your GameData folder and compress it in case of failure.

 ## Credits